Make-Ahead Office Lunch: Five Days, Five Ways

 A homemade lunch is an obvious health- and money-saver, and as creative culinarians, we ought to be leading the charge toward wholesome bagged lunches.
 But we, too, often need a few hours to hit our stride -- and the only thing less appealing than fixing lunch in the morning is eating the same leftovers five days in a row.
-Instead, try roasting a supersize batch of veggies on Sunday, bring one additional item each day, and reinvent lunch all week long.

 A quick note: This guide is flexible.
 Pantry proteins like canned tuna and chickpeas can be stashed in your desk indefinitely; nuts should be stored in an airtight container and eaten in a few weeks or stored in the freezer; and semihard cheeses like cheddar, Swiss, Jack, or feta will keep a couple of weeks in your office fridge.